Feedback and contact information

 The content listed below is non-accessible for the following reasons.

-Some form elements do not have appropriate labels marked up for screen readers.
+- Some form elements do not have appropriate labels, so people using a screen reader cannot access the information.

 - It’s not always possible to change the device orientation from horizontal to vertical without making it more difficult to view the content.